Trump Administration Plans To Defang Consumer Protection Watchdog

 The CFPB lawsuit disagreed, saying Golden Valley makes illegal loans across the country.

-For her part, Julie Bonenfant of Detroit still hasn't paid off her debt to Golden Valley.
+For her part, Bonenfant still hasn't paid off her debt to Golden Valley.
 And she feels betrayed by the president, whose appointee dropped the lawsuit.

 "To be honest I'm really mad, really pissed, because I actually voted for Trump," Bonenfant says.
 "So knowing that his guy threw out this case that affects people like me, I feel kind of like stupid — just kind of like betrayed."

 Mulvaney hasn't officially offered details about why the case was dropped.
 Meanwhile, staffers at the bureau say they are worried Mulvaney will block more of their efforts to go after shady financial firms.
-He's reviewing numerous ongoing lawsuits and investigations.
+He is reviewing numerous ongoing lawsuits and investigations.